zephyr-js/zephyr/packages/core/README.md

 ## Philosophy

 The established server-side web frameworks for Node.js at the moment are [Nest.js](https://nestjs.com/) and [Adonis.js](https://adonisjs.com/), both of which are fantastic and rely on controllers and decorators in OOP.
 However, some programmers prefer functional programming to object-oriented programming (OOP).
-As a result, Zephyr seeks to let programmers write and export functions as API routes and incorporates file-based routing from Next.js.
+As a result, Zephyr seeks to let programmers to define API routes with functions and provides file-based routing out of the box.

 ## Getting started